Mike Rosati: The 1990s and the NHL experience

 By the second half of the 1990s, the Italian hockey movement had gone through a difficult period, and Rosati moved to Germany.
 It was here that Rosati played for Adler Mannheim of the DEL.
-In 1998, after two seasons of consistent play with Adler Mannheim, Rosati signed with the Washington Capitals as the third goaltender of the team, behind Olaf Kölzig and Craig Billington.
-After the shift to the farm team Portland Pirates, it seemed that Rosati's chances to play in the NHL were fading away, and that he was destined to spend his career in the minor leagues, but an injury to Craig Billington put him directly on the bench.
+In 1998, after two seasons of consistent play with Adler Mannheim, Rosati signed with the Washington Capitals as the third goaltender of the team, behind Olaf Kölzig and Craig Billington and played for their minor league affiliate, the Portland Pirates.
 On November 7, 1998, the incumbent Capitals goalie, Olaf Kölzig, suffered an injury, and Rosati made his NHL debut against the Ottawa Senators in a match won by the Capitals 8–5.
-Rosati played 28 minutes and didn't allow a goal.
-His NHL saves total stands at 12.
+Rosati played 28 minutes and didn't allow a goal, making 12 saves.
 He finished the season with the Manitoba Moose of the IHL.
-Despite a less than stellar stint with the Moose, Rosati decided to come back to Mannheim where he played four more seasons.
+Rosati returned to Mannheim where he played four more seasons.

 Retirement and coaching

 Rosati retired in 2004 while playing for a German second division team.
 In the 2004–05 season, Rosati was the Adler Mannheim assistant coach and worked with Stéphane Richer and Helmut de Raaf (who played with Rosati for multiple seasons).

 Rosati is currently the goaltending coach of the Vegas Golden Knights in the NHL.
 He enjoys spending time with his 2 daughters, Jessica and Alyssa, who are his biggest supporters.
 In the offseason, Rosati lives in Niagara Falls.